 - White vinegar

-- Liquid food colouring (you can also use gel food colouring, but you’ll need to adjust the quantities)
+- Liquid food coloring (you can also use gel food coloring, but you’ll need to adjust the quantities)

 1. Pour Oats into Ziploc Bag